Does Tulane have required classes that I need to take before applying?

 Students currently enrolled in an AAMC member medical school may apply online for up to two four-week clinical rotations at Tulane.
 Learn more about the application process here.

 Do you accept applications from international students?

 Yes.
 International students are welcome to apply.
 The admissions process is identical for domestic and international students.
 All applicants will receive a full review of their file, regardless of citizenship or immigration status.
 AMCAS does not verify foreign degree however, international students are able to apply and will be considered.
-International Students do not need to send additional paperwork, applying though AMCAS is all that is needed.
+International Students do not need to send additional paperwork, such as coursework evaluations.
+Applying though AMCAS is all that is needed.